-MEMBERSHIP AS AT 31 DECEMBER 2023 PURPOSE Independent Non-Executive Directors: The committee assists the Board of the Company by making recommendations in relation to: Helen Jane Gillies - Chair Board composition and succession planning for the Board and the CEO and oversight of succession Gregory James Fletcher planning for the Executive Committee; Geoffrey William Raby Director remuneration (subject to any shareholder approval that is required in accordance with the Non-Executive Directors: Company's Constitution, ASX Listing Rules and HK Listing Rules) and remuneration arrangements for th Baocai Zhang (to 15 September 2023) Company's Executive Committee and any other person nominated as such by the Nomination and Remuneration Committee from time to time: Gang Ru (from 15 September 2023) Yaomeng Xiao the public reporting of remuneration for Directors and key management personnel and other members of the Executive Committee; The committee consists only of Non-Executive Directors with a majority being independent, including the Chair of oversight of the performance assessment of the Executive Committee; the committee, and meets the minimum composition requirement of three Non-Executive Directors, as required by the Company's Nomination and Remuneration Committee Charter. designing Company remuneration policy and regulations with regard to corporate governance; and oversight of the progress of the diversity and inclusion strategy, as well as diversity metrics at the organisation and operation level.
-During the financial year ended 31 December 2023, work performed by the committee included, but was not limited to: consideration of re-election of Directors; undertaking executive succession planning; undertaking an external, independent review of the executive remuneration structure to ensure it still meets its objectives; • review of the 2022 Corporate Governance Statement, including diversity and measurable objectives; finalisation and endorsement of Company short-term and long-term incentive plans and Company salary indexation and performance assessment implementation;
+The committee assists the Board of the Company by making recommendations in relation to:

+- Board composition and succession planning for the Board and the CEO and oversight of succession planning for the Executive Committee; - Director remuneration (subject to any shareholder approval that is required in accordance with the Company's Constitution, ASX Listing Rules and HK Listing Rules) and remuneration arrangements for the Company's Executive Committee and any other person nominated as such by the Nomination and Remuneration Committee from time to time; - the public reporting of remuneration for Directors and key management personnel and other members of the Executive Committee; - oversight of the performance assessment of the Executive Committee; - designing Company remuneration policy and regulations with regard to corporate governance; and - oversight of the progress of the diversity and inclusion strategy, as well as diversity metrics at the organisation and operation level.

+During the financial year ended 31 December 2023, work performed by the committee included, but was not limited to:

-- monitoring workplace culture with a focus on Yancoal's efforts to prevent, and respond to, inappropriate workplace conduct, including sexual harassment, bullying and racism; and - keeping abreast of the current labour market conditions, the risks the tight labour market creates for talent attraction and retention and Yancoal's response to managing those risks.
+- consideration of re-election of Directors; - undertaking executive succession planning; - undertaking an external, independent review of the executive remuneration structure to ensure it still meets its objectives; - review of the 2022 Corporate Governance Statement, including diversity and measurable objectives; - finalisation and endorsement of Company short-term and long-term incentive plans and Company salary indexation and performance assessment implementation; - monitoring workplace culture with a focus on Yancoal's efforts to prevent, and respond to, inappropriate workplace conduct, including sexual harassment, bullying and racism; and - keeping abreast of the current labour market conditions, the risks the tight labour market creates for talent attraction and retention and Yancoal's response to managing those risks.